Financial Aid

 Whatever the case, parents who are not able to pay for college should still do one thing: help their child fill out the Free Application for Federal Student Aid, or more simply, the FAFSA.

-It is understandable for parents to not want to pay for college – or to be unable to pay for college for their children.
+It is understandable for parents not to want to pay for college – or to be unable to pay for college for their children.
 However, they should work to help their child pay for college as feasibly as possible.
 One way to do this is by helping to complete the FAFSA.
 This gives the child the greatest advantages when paying for their college education themselves.
 At the other end of the spectrum, there are parents who don’t fill out the FAFSA because they believe they won’t qualify for financial aid based on their financial circumstances.
 While that may be true, there is no way of ever knowing.

 What is the Standard Aid Index (SAI)?